 One autumn, I made my way back to Belgium for a long weekend to experience the best of the country with Belgium, Uniquely Phenomenal.
 While my main goal was to drink as much local beer as possible (and that I did), it was fun to revisit Brussels and get to know two new cities, Antwerp and Liege.

-While there, I spent four days and three nights at one of new all time favorite hotels, the Radisson RED Brussels.
+While there, I spent four days and three nights at one of new all time favourite hotels, the Radisson RED Brussels.

 A Stylish Hotel In Belgium: Radisson RED Brussels